thomluther/ha-anker-solix/INFO.md

 Following 3 methods are implemented to modify the home load, the schedule and/or the usage mode of your Solarbank.

-**Important:**
+> [!IMPORTANT]

-All methods require that the HA integration is configured with the owner account of your system, otherwise the defined schedule for system devices cannot be accessed.
+> All methods require that the HA integration is configured with the owner account of your system, otherwise the defined schedule for system devices cannot be accessed.

 #### 1. Direct parameter changes via entity modifications